Europe's largest vulture

 |Dutch: Monniksgier; German: Mönchsgeier; French: Vautour Moine; Spanish: Buitre Negro; Portuguese: Abutre Preto; Swedish: Gragam

-Life expectancy: up to 40 years in captivity
+|Up to 35 years in captivity

-Distribution: In the last two hundred years, the cinereous vulture greatly decreased in numbers in most distribution areas, especially by poisoning, habitat destruction and reduction of food supply.
+In the last two hundred years, the cinereous vulture greatly decreased in numbers in most distribution areas, especially by poisoning, habitat destruction and reduction of the food supply.
 In many European countries (Portugal, France, Italy, Austria, Poland, Slovakia and Romania), the species became extinct.
 Thanks to strong efforts in many different projects (e.g. the protection of breeding sites, taking actions against poisoning, restoration programs), the numbers are now slowly increasing, especially in Spain, where the population is now of more than 2,000 pairs.
-Furthermore, in France a successful reintroduction project has resulted in the re-establishment of the species (25+ pairs), Greece (around 28 breeding pairs in the only remianing colony in the Balkans).
+Furthermore, in France a successful reintroduction project has resulted in the re-establishment of the species (25+ pairs), Greece (around 28 breeding pairs in the only remaining colony in the Balkans).
 The total European breeding population (including Turkey and Russia) is approximately 1800 pairs.

 The cinereous vulture nests in trees and sometimes on cliffs.
 Like most other vultures, cinereous vultures are monogamous.
 Couples build huge nests that are reused each year.
 Eggs hatch in 50-55 days.
 Cinereous vultures have a specialised type of haemoglobin in their blood, allowing them to effectively absorb oxygen even at great heights.
 On thermal winds they ‘float’ to these great heights in search of carcasses.